Bankai77/Kitagawa-MD/README.md

-## 🪄🍪🔥 INSTALL MARIN-KITAGAWA ON TERMINAL
+## 🪄🍪🔥 INSTALL KITAGAWA-MD ON TERMINAL

 ##### Requirements for Terminal Setup
 ```